YakuzaBalooza/Dash-Engine-1.3/README.md

 ***Dash Engine 1.3 was developed using UE4 4.27 and as such is not compatible with other versions of Unreal.***

 ***Many particles in Dash Engine depend on the Cascade particle system, which is depricated in Unreal Engine 5.
+I myself will also have difficulty debugging and testing issues you may encounter with a UE5 compile due to me not using UE5 myself.
 As such, it is NOT recommended to use UE5 with Dash Engine.***

 # Dash Engine 1.3